This section discusses tasks that you should perform after installing MySQL:

 If necessary, initialize the data directory and create the MySQL grant tables.
 For some MySQL installation methods, data directory initialization may be done for you automatically:

 Windows distributions prior to MySQL 5.7.7 include a data directory with pre-built tables in the

 mysqldatabase.
 As of 5.7.7, Windows installation operations performed by MySQL Installer initialize the data directory automatically.

-Installation on Linux using a server RPM distribution.
+Installation on Linux using a server RPM or Debian distribution from Oracle.

 Installation using the native packaging system on many platforms, including Debian Linux, Ubuntu Linux, Gentoo Linux, and others.